Bevy-Rust-GPU/bevy-rust-gpu/README.md

 A set of bevy plugins supporting the use of [`rust-gpu`](https://github.com/EmbarkStudios/rust-gpu) shader crates.

-Feature includes hot-reloading with metadata-based entrypoint validation, and hot-recompiling via runtime export of active entrypoints.
+Features include hot-reloading with metadata-based entrypoint validation, and hot-recompiling via runtime export of active entrypoints.
 </div>

 ## Usage